 Why Cross Company?

-From our beginning in the early 1990s, engineers at Innovative Controls have been configuring and tuning boiler control systems, and we have completed many successful biofuel boiler control systems since the mid-2000s.
+From our beginning in the early 1990s, engineers at Cross Company Integrated Systems have been configuring and tuning boiler control systems, and we have completed many successful biofuel boiler control systems since the mid-2000s.
 We have already seen the challenges you will face burning biofuel and know how to implement effective solutions.